Visiting Walt Disney World in November can be a trip to remember, thanks to the many special events and holidays it includes.

 Weather in Orlando in November

-Weather-wise, November through February are my favorite due to lower temps, humidity, and precipitation.
-So if heat or rain is your biggest concern, definitely consider visiting in November!
+Weather-wise, November through February are my favorite due to lower temps, less humidity, and less precipitation.

 Weather data courtesy of US Climate Data.